Plasticine: Uses

+Current

-Plasticine and similar materials are used in clay animation.
-One of its main proponents is Aardman Animations' Nick Park, who used characters modelled in Plasticine in his four Oscar-winning Wallace and Gromit short films A Grand Day Out (1989), The Wrong Trousers (1993), A Close Shave (1995) and A Matter of Loaf and Death (2008), as well as the feature film The Curse of the Were-Rabbit (2005).
-This technique, a form of stop-motion animation, is known as claymation in the US.
+Plasticine is one type of clay used in claymation.
+One of its main proponents is Aardman Animations' Nick Park, who used characters modelled in Plasticine in his four Oscar-winning Wallace and Gromit short films A Grand Day Out (1989), The Wrong Trousers (1993), A Close Shave (1995) and A Matter of Loaf and Death (2008), as well as the feature films The Curse of the Were-Rabbit (2005) and Vengeance Most Fowl (2024).
 Plasticine-like materials are appealing to animators because the material can be used with ease: it is mouldable enough to create a character, flexible enough to allow that character to move in many ways, and dense enough to retain its shape easily when combined with a wire armature, and does not melt under hot studio lighting.

 Plasticine is used in long jump and triple jump competitions to help officials determine if the competitors are making legal jumps.
 A 10 cm 'indicator board' is placed beyond and slightly above the take-off line.
 The edges of this are chamfered and edged with plasticine.
 If an athlete leaves a mark in the plasticine, it is considered proof that the jump was a foul, and the attempt is not measured.
 Plasticine is used rather than sand, so that several boards may be prepared in advance: if a board is marked it may be replaced by a smoothed board immediately to avoid delaying the competition, but keeping the marked board available in case of challenges.
 An indicator board is used, rather than a wide strip of plasticine, as this provides a firm footing should the athlete step on it.

 Plasticine-like clays are also used in commercial party games such as Barbarossa.

-Television presenter James May together with Chris Collins, Jane McAdam Freud, Julian Fullalove and around 2,000 members of the public created a show garden made entirely of Plasticine for the 2009 Chelsea Flower Show.
+Television presenter James May, together with Chris Collins, Jane McAdam Freud, Julian Fullalove and around 2,000 members of the public, created a show garden made entirely of Plasticine for the 2009 Chelsea Flower Show.
 Called "Paradise in Plasticine", it took 6 weeks and 2.6 tons of Plasticine in 24 colours to complete.
 May said, "This is, to our knowledge, the largest and most complex model of this type ever created."
 It couldn't be considered as part of the standard judging criteria as it contained no real plants, but was awarded an honorary gold award made from Plasticine.
 The garden won the Royal Horticultural Society's 'peoples choice' for best small garden.

+Plasticine is used by geologists studying rock deformation.
+One study compared the performance of four German products: Beck's green and Beck's orange made by Beck's Plastilin, Gomaringen; Kolb brown made by Kolb, Hengersberg; and Weible special soft made by Weible KG, Schorndorf.